 - Winter growing: Costmary will die back to the ground in cold winter regions; it will re-sprout in spring.
 Grow plants indoors in containers during winter.

-- Pests and diseases: Costmary is usually not bothered by pests or disease.
+- Pests and diseases: Costmary is usually not bothered by pests or diseases.

 How to Harvest Costmary

-- When to harvest: Harvest young costmary leaves as need.
+- When to harvest: Harvest young costmary leaves as needed.
 The oils in the leaves are strongest before flowering.

 - How to harvest: Clips leaves with scissors.